-And the final straw is a growing number who put their own little homilies and clichéd sound bites onto photos of seascapes, forests and artfully placed rocks.
+And the final straw is a growing number who put their own little homilies and clichéd sound bites onto photos of seascapes, flora, fauna, forests and artfully placed rocks.

 If someone does this for Aristotle, Eleanor Roosevelt, Buddha or Helen Keller they clearly have some miles on the quote tires.
 The probability of you having the same level of gravitas is almost zero.
 To quote Ricky Gervais, “it’s embarrassing and you should stop.”

 If you need help creating a non-narcissistic, but effective, professional headline contact us here.

 Mary Beth is a content marketing consultant based in California.
 She says she spends her days, 24/7/365 saving clients from themselves.

 Make your dreams a reality with a professional evaluation of your career to date.